 Is Blackbutt a hardwood or softwood?

 Blackbutt is a very dense hardwood, with a Janka (or hardness) rating of 9.1.
 Because of it’s durable and strong nature, this hardwood is commonly used for structural and exterior applications.
-Common applications include Blackbutt timber flooring, Blackbutt timber decking and more.
+Common applications include Blackbutt flooring, Blackbutt timber cladding and more.

 Is Blackbutt class 1 durable?

 Is Blackbutt timber suitable for beds?

-Versatility and strength makes Blackbutt cladding or timber framing a good choice in home construction.
+Versatility and strength makes Blackbutt timber cladding or timber framing a good choice in home construction.
 Blackbutt has a hardness rating of 9.1 and is naturally resistant to termites due to its high density.
 As Blackbutt is extremely versatile, it can be used for many applications, including furniture and bed frames.

 Is the Blackbutt tree only found in Australia?

 Blackbutt is native to south-eastern Australia.
 More specifically Blackbutt grows in the coastal regions of New South Wales and Queensland.
 Economically, Blackbutt is one of Australia’s most important hardwoods due to it’s durable and versatile usage.

 What do they make out of the WA Blackbutt tree?

 In Western-Australia the WA Blackbutt is generally off limits for production purposes unless it has been salvaged or cultivated.
 The grain is interlocked, making it difficult to work with this species of timber.
 Availability is limited, because a large part of the resource is now conserved in stream reserves.
 The timber is available in small quantities in Western Australia.

 What is Blackbutt timber used for?

 Where do Blackbutt trees grow?

 Australian Blackbutt timber is predominantly grown on the north coast of New South Wales and the southern coast of Queensland.
 Blackbutt has proven durability in harsh Australian conditions and is the ideal choice for use in areas prone to bushfire.
 It is one of seven hardwood timber species approved by the Building Commission in Victoria for home construction in bushfire areas.

 Which glue to use on Blackbutt hardwood miters?

 Due to the high extractives, the mature Blackbutt wood may encounter problems when being glued.
 A premium wood glue such as Titebond III gives a strong initial tack and sands easily without softening, making it ideal for interior and external jobs.